TNG Remastered

 Much of the same CBS Digital team that oversaw the TOS-R project is back including visual effects supervisor Niel Wray and digital matte painting guru Max Gabl.
 As with TOS-R before it, Mike and Denise Okuda are on board as consultants, working closely with the CBS Digital team.

 Due to the aggressive time table to get all seven seasons out in three years, the work load is being split among CBS Digital and other effects houses.
-CBS Digital will be doing Seasons 1,3,5, and 7 entirely in-house.
-The alternating seasons will have less involvement from CBS Digital with the visual effects work going out to other companies.
+CBS Digital will be doing Seasons 1,3,5, 6, and 7 entirely in-house.
+The remaining two seasons will have less involvement from CBS Digital with the visual effects work going out to other companies.

 Season 2 was done by HTV Illuminate, which is the post-production company where TNG VFX supervisor Dan Curry now works.
 HTV oversaw the remastering of Season 2 to give CBS Digital a head start on preparing Season 3 for a Q1 2013 release.

-The Okudas along with Ryan Adams and David S. Grant from the Multimedia department at CBS Television Distribution (who also oversaw the TOS-R and The Twilight Zone Blu-ray releases for CBS) are tasked with overseeing the work of the two teams to ensure the work is consistent.
+The Okudas along with Ryan Adams and David S. Grant from the Multimedia department at CBS Television Distribution (who also oversaw the TOS-R and The Twilight Zone Blu-ray releases for CBS) are tasked with overseeing the work.

 It is also known that TNG visual effects coordinator David Takemura, and art department alumni Doug Drexler have been consulted with on occasion.